jamesjmtaylor/blog/site/content/post/information-theory-in-iot-part-2.md

 <img style="float: left; margin:0 1em 0 0; width: 50%" src="/img/blog/huffman_br_tree.png">This algorithm is visually depicted above, while the application of those rules is depicted to the left.
 Each digit is shown as an alternating red or blue set of bits to assist with visually parsing the data.
 The total number of bits is 71.
 Adding the 16 bits for the unsigned integer encoding of the initial burn rate value, the application of IID and Huffman encoding has reduced the number of bits from our initial 480 bits to only 87 compressed bits, for a reduction in size of 82%.
 Another way to look at it is that with 30 integer values represented by 71 bits, each value requires only 2.36 binary digits to be represented, as opposed to the 16 bits of the original, uncompressed encoding.

 Now there is one huge asterisk for this compression ratio.
 That is that this Huffman encoding example is for a very specific set of data.
-In order to be able to encode and decode a more generalized set of data we would need to capture all the changes in burn rate for all of the workouts recorded.
+In order to be able to encode and decode a more generalized set of data we would need to capture all the possible changes in burn rate for all of the workouts recorded.
 Given the wide spectrum of possible values we would want to cap the amount of change between data points in order to limit the total number of values that we would need to generate codewords for.
 Doing so of course limits the fidelity of the data.
 But this limitation is relatively minor compared to the fact that we can now store up to five times as many workouts (keeping the length of the workouts constant) than we could previously.

 Image credit to <https://www.cise.ufl.edu/~manuel/huffman/press.release.html>